jhourlad/angular-pusher-chat/README.md

 - Install dependencies: `npm install`
 - Serve: `ng serve`

-(Note: UI does not use any prebuilt UI/UX librarties like Material or Bootstrap in order to demonstrate use of CSS OOP uisng SCSS)
+(Note: UI does not use any prebuilt UI/UX libraries such as Material or Bootstrap in order to demonstrate use of CSS OOP using SCSS)